Rhode Island's 7 Best Beaches

 - Weekdays are less crowded than weekends

-With its scenic Atlantic coastline, rich maritime history, and quaint coastal towns, spending time on one—or all—of these Rhode Island beaches is a must.
-So pack your towel, grab some sunscreen, and explore the top beaches in Rhode Island this season.
+With its scenic Atlantic coastline, rich maritime history, and quaint coastal towns, spending time on one—or all—of these is a perfect way to spend a day.

 - Most Beautiful Beaches In Mexico